 Kambo medicine is very short-acting.
 The effects begin within a few seconds, and peak by the 10-minute mark.
 The whole process is usually over by about 45 minutes.

 In some cases, the effects may linger for longer than this, and it’s common for people to experience fatigue or lethargy for up to 3 hours after the ceremony.

 The Kambo Ceremony

 Before the ceremony, participants are asked to fast for about 24 hours.
-Before the ceremony, participants drink about 1 litre of water or a cassava soup.
-Sometimes other practices, such as yoga or meditation are done before the treatment.
+Participants are asked to drink about 1 liter of water or cassava soup prior to attending the ceremony.
+Sometimes other practices, such as yoga or meditation are also done before the session.

 The kambo secretions are then rubbed into the burns.